 - Chromosomal defects

-Remember that these studies are based on the results of midlife pregnant women as a group and are not based on your individual medical history.
+Remember that these studies are based on the results of pregnant women over 35 when viewed as a group and are not based on your individual medical history.
 Select an obstetrician or midwife who respects your right to have your pregnancy viewed individually.

 2. DIET MATTERS.